 What to specify?

-Now we know how the ratings are built up, we can select the most appropriate rating for the device and project we are working on.
+Now we know how the ratings are built up, we can select the most appropriate rating.

-As an example, for an access control card reader in Europe affixed to the exterior of a building with a small overhanging roof, would be best suited to an IP54 rated reader.
+As an example – an access control card reader in Europe mounted on an external wall with a small overhanging roof would need an IP54 rated reader

 This would mean that the reader is able to withstand protection against dust ingress.